mrb114/ECE6258/README.md

 pip install -r requirements.txt
 ```

-This command should allow the user to install all development related dependencies.
+This command should allow the user to install all development related dependencies with the exception of the "face_recognition" package.
+Please see the repository for detailed instructions on how to set up your environment with this package: https://github.com/ageitgey/face_recognition

 Usage
 ------